Kenya: Calls for inquest after attack on DW journalist | DW | 03.05.2021

 Müller shared her experience of the attack on Twitter, reporting that she had been covering a small protest under the hashtag Njaa revolution.

-At the time of the attack, she had been carrying out an interview.
-Two gas canisters hit her, with the first just grazing her, while the other struck her directly.
+At the time of the attack, she had been conducting an interview.
+Two gas canisters hit her, with the first just grazing her leg.
+The second struck her directly.